MiSTer-devel/SGB_MiSTer/README.md

 * SGB2 = 4.194 MHz (The same as an original Game Boy)
 * SNES = 4.220 MHz (Brings it close to the SNES's refresh rate of 60.09Hz to reduce stutter)

 Press L+R at the same time to enter the Super Game Boy boot rom's menu.
-If you'd like to manually start the animated screensaver for the alternate borders built into the Super Game Boy, then press L, L, R, R, L, L, L, L, R in order.
+If you'd like to manually start the animated screensaver for the alternate borders built into the Super Game Boy, then press L, L, L, L, R in order.
 You will hear a ding if the border supports the screensaver animations.